ulala-x/ulala-x.github.io/README.md

-# Ulala-X Technical Blog
+# ULALA-X Dev Notes

-A bilingual (Korean/English) technical blog built with Jekyll and Chirpy theme, hosted on GitHub Pages.
+A bilingual (Korean/English) development blog built with Jekyll and Chirpy theme, hosted on GitHub Pages.

 ## Overview